Canon M3 vs T6i

 |111 x 68 x 44 mm, 366 g||132 x 101 x 78 mm, 555 g|

 An illustration of the physical size and weight of the Canon M3 and the Canon T6i is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is considerably larger (77 percent) than the Canon M3.
 Moreover, the T6i is substantially heavier (52 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the T6i are weather-sealed.